All Products

 (4 rows)

-This way, the expired table partitions are automatically archived to cold storage based on the configured rules.
-The archived table data is stored in OSS, which no longer occupies disk space and greatly reduces storage costs.
-In addition, all SQL statements that specify create, read, update, and delete (CRUD) operations are transparent.
+This confirms that the expired table partitions are automatically archived to cold storage based on the configured rules.
+The archived data is stored in OSS, which no longer occupies disk space and greatly reduces storage costs.
+All CRUD operations remain transparent.